Thinking beyond borders

 All people working in Sweden are covered by the work-based scheme.
 Work performed outside of Sweden for an employer resident in Sweden is also deemed as work in Sweden if the assignment period is assumed to be 12 months or less.
 Equally, work is not deemed as work in Sweden when an individual is assigned to Sweden by a foreign employer and the assignment period is assumed to be 12 months or less.
 In this respect, a foreign employer is an entity without a PE in Sweden.

 Extended business travelers employed by an employer located in a European Economic Area (EEA) member state or Switzerland, can, in most cases, remain subject to their home countries’ social security schemes.
 The exemption from paying Swedish social security contributions is due to the EU regulation 883/2004 about posting and/or simultaneous employment.
 Extended business travelers with employers outside the EEA area or Switzerland, may obtain exemptions from paying Swedish social security contributions and stay in their home countries’ social security systems due to the totalization agreements signed between their home countries and Sweden.
-If it is not possible to stay in the home country social security coverage and no subsequent exemption from social security contributions are available under EU regulation 883/2004, totalization agreements or Swedish domestic rules, an extended business traveler will be subject to Swedish social security.
+If it is not possible to stay in the home country social security coverage and no subsequent exemption from social security contributions is available under EU regulation 883/2004, totalization agreements or Swedish domestic rules, an extended business traveler would be subject to Swedish social security.

 If an individual is taxable on employment income, the employer has a withholding requirement.
 No withholding applies, however, where the employer is a non-resident with no permanent establishment in Sweden.